geb/geb/doc/manual/src/chapters/080-javascript.md

 If an alert dialog is not raised by the given “actions” closure, an `AssertionError` will be thrown.

+The `withAlert()` method also accepts a wait option.
+It is useful if the code in your “actions” closure is raising a dialog in an asynchronous manner and can be used like that:

+	assert withAlert(wait: true) { $("input", name: "showAlert").click() } == "Bang!"

+The value for the `wait` option can be one of the following:

+* **`true`** - wait for the content using the _default wait_ configuration
+* **a string** - wait for the content using the _wait preset_ with this name from the configuration
+* **a number** - wait for the content for this many seconds, using the _default retry interval_ from the configuration
+* **a 2 element list of numbers** - wait for the content using element 0 as the timeout seconds value, and element 1 as the retry interval seconds value

+Any other value will be interpreted as `false`.

 The second method, `withNoAlert()`, is used to verify actions that will not produce an `alert()` dialog.
 If an alert dialog is raised by the given “actions” closure, an `AssertionError` will be thrown.

 Given the following HTML…